audiohook pixel

 JB: Lots of ways.
 First, look for the Clean Label Project mark on hundreds of baby food options for your family.
 Second, embrace diversity when it comes to feeding.
 Provide your child with lots of options to make sure that they are getting all the nutrients they need to grow and thrive.

 Third, if a brand isn’t Clean Label Project certified, ask over social media about what they are doing to minimize heavy metal contamination in their products.
-Fourth, consider mixing it up [with a variety of different fruits, vegetables and grain based products].
 Finally, work with your pediatrician as another trusted ally with a vested interest in the unique health needs of your child.

 7. Do you have any rules of thumb for when products aren't Clean Label Project certified?
 I want to protect my child from heavy metals, pesticides, endocrine disruptors, etc.!